bcochofel/terraplanfeed/README.md

 This tool aims to parse Terraform plan files (in JSON format) and gives feedback to several types of outputs.

 Outputs can be:
-* stdout
+* stdout: stdout
-* Github pull request comment
+* github: Github pull request comment (not yet implemented)
-* Azure DevOps pull request comment
+* azuredevops: Azure DevOps pull request comment (not yet implemented)

 To create the Terraform plan file: